sqlmapproject/sqlmap/Usage.md

 ## General

+### Load session from a stored (.sqlite) file

+Option: `-s`

+sqlmap automatically creates a persistent session SQLite file for each target, inside dedicated output directory, where it stores all data required for session resumal.
+If user wants to explicitly set the session file location (e.g. for storing of session data for multiple targets at one place) he can use this option.

 ### Log HTTP(s) traffic to a textual file

 Option: `-t`

-This switch requires an argument that specified the textual file to write all HTTP(s) traffic generated by sqlmap - HTTP(s) requests and HTTP(s) responses.
+This option requires an argument that specified the textual file to write all HTTP(s) traffic generated by sqlmap - HTTP(s) requests and HTTP(s) responses.

 This is useful primarily for debug purposes.